Reach All of Your Revenue Segments

 As a SaaS business, you likely have multiple revenue segments from which you gain customers and growth.
 Depending on your product and market, some may have performed better for you than others.
-While certain businesses may not be ready for your platform, what’s important is that you find out.
-To do that, it’s important that you understand the SaaS marketing channels available to you and test to understand what works best for one customer type versus another.
+While certain businesses may not be ready for your platform, it’s important for you to find out.
+In order to do that, you must understand the SaaS marketing channels available to you and test to understand what type of communication works best for one customer type versus another.
 Let’s dig in.

 SaaS Marketing Channel 1: Outbound Marketing

-Outbound marketing is a more traditional method of marketing which emphasizes outward messaging to attract and win customers.
+Outbound marketing is a more traditional method of marketing that emphasizes outward messaging to attract and win customers.
 Marketing tactics used in outbound marketing include many forms of traditional advertising, email blasts, cold calling, and media buys.
-Outbound marketing can often reach a significant audience, but it requires a strong, captivating message and reason for people to make the decision to buy in.
+Outbound marketing can often reach a significant audience, but it requires a strong, captivating message and reason for people to make the decision to buy-in.

 For SaaS companies, cold calling, trade show marketing, ads in industry publications, and listserv emails are common forms of outbound marketing.
 If your market consists of multiple small to midsize businesses (SMBs) that are in a specific association or group, outbound marketing can be one method for reaching them.
 Trade shows are also surprisingly powerful lead generators as SaaS companies can make connections and capture contact information easily.

 The same can be said for mid-market and enterprise organizations, though if your platform has not reached a level mature enough to support larger entities, you may experience difficulty acquiring customers, and those that you do will have an astoundingly high acquisition cost and payback time frame.

 How Venture Debt Helps: Outbound marketing is expensive.
 For growing SaaS companies looking to scale up an existing revenue segment or enter another, expect to make a substantial investment.
 If resources are tied up in other areas, venture debt provides a non-dilutive method to propel your organization forward through outbound marketing.